Multiple WAN Connections¶

-Speaking from the experience of those who have seen first hand the effects of multiple cable seeking backhoes, as well as nefarious copper thieves, it is very important to make sure connectivity choices for a multi-WAN deployment utilize disparate cabling paths.
+Speaking from the experience of those who have seen first hand the effects of multiple cable-seeking backhoes, as well as nefarious copper thieves, it is highly desirable to obtain connectivity choices for a multi-WAN deployment which utilize disparate cabling paths.
 In many locations, DSL connections as well as any others utilizing copper pairs are carried on a single cable subject to the same cable cut, and others from the same telco such as fiber circuits may run along the same poles or conduits.

 If one connection comes in over copper pair (DSL), choose a secondary connection utilizing a different type and path of cabling.
 Cable connections are typically the most widely available option not subject to the same outage as copper services.
 Other options include fiber service or fixed wireless coming in on a different path from copper services.

 Two connections of the same type cannot be relied upon to provide redundancy in most cases.
 An ISP outage or cable cut will commonly take down all connections of the same type.
 Some users use multiple DSL lines or multiple cable modems, though the only redundancy that typically offers is isolating a site from modem or other CPE (Customer Premise Equipment) failure.
 Consider multiple connections from the same provider as a solution only for additional bandwidth, as the redundancy such a deployment offers is minimal.